Are you Still a Freelancer? Well, We have a better offer for you ..

 You never get what you expected or agreed on with your Client

 Freelancing websites services, for example, take very high fees and commissions; Huge waiting time for withdrawing your money after work is submitted.
-Sometimes it takes up to 2-3 weeks; No more free connections with clients; Has become saturated with freelancers; Scam and fake job offers; Some of them even stopped accepting freelancers; Does nothing to help or protect freelancers and finally websites crash a lot.
+Sometimes it takes up to 2-3 weeks; No more free connections with clients; Has become saturated with freelancers; Scams and fake job offers; Some of them even stopped accepting freelancers; Does nothing to help or protect freelancers and finally websites crash a lot.

 It takes a long time to build a steady long term clients relationship